 4. Keep the Mistletoe and Flowers.

-Almost every person has received a sarcastic coffee mug once for Christmas.
+Almost every person has received a coffee mug or a rustic pitcher once for Christmas.
 The best way to use some of them?
 As a makeshift flower vase.

 5. Keep the Blankets Out.